(This article may or may not contain affiliate links. What does that mean?)

 It’s hard to say just how much time the free version of Genie will actually save you in line, I’m definitely very curious to see how it all works when it’s rolled out!
 But hey, anything you get for free is better than nothing.

 Disney is also making improvements to its Disability Access System (commonly called the DAS pass).
 You will now be able to enroll before your trip, and you will be able to make selections right from your phone.
 As a disabled Disney goer, I’m really excited to see this much-needed change!
 Waiting in a long line at Guest Services to explain my disability to a total stranger was not exactly a magical way to start my day.
 Please note that guests strictly with only mobility concerns are generally not eligible for DAS, as you can use a wheelchair and/or scooter.

-The Genie+ program is rolling out on October 19th.
-If you're traveling after October 19th and want to add Genie+ to your trip, you can do so by contacting your travel agent if you're using one, or within the reservation management website if you're not.
+The Disney Genie+ program is rolling out on October 19th, 2021.
+If you’re traveling after October 19th and want to add Disney Genie+ to your trip, you can do so by contacting your travel agent if you’re using one, or within the reservation management website if you’re not.

 Wait a Minute, Do We Still Need Travel Advisers?

-I have seen a lot of people talking online about how Genie, with its artificial intelligence-designed itineraries, can replace Travel Agents/Advisors so I want to address that.
+I have seen a lot of people talking online about how Disney Genie+, with its artificial intelligence-designed itineraries, can replace Travel Agents/Advisors so I want to address that.